Sk3llington/Purple-Teaming/README.md

 #### Alarm:

-- An alarm can be set to detect unsually high volume of requests per second, with a threshold of 10 requests per second for more than 5 seconds for any given IP.
+- Alarms should trigger if a given IP address sends more than 10 requests per second for more than 5 seconds.

 #### System hardening:

-- ICMP traffic can be filtered.
+- Filter ICMP traffic.
-- An IP allowed list can be enabled.
-- Be proactive and scan networks regurlarly, analyze the results and address any vulnerabilities.
+- Enable an allowed IP list.
-- Close all ports that are not truly needed or block them with a firewall.
+- Close unused ports or block them with a firewall.
+- Proactive scan to identify running services and potential vulnerabilities to address.

 ### Finding the Request for the Hidden Directory

 #### Alarm:

-- An alarm can be set to go off if the incoming IP is not on the allowed list of IP addresses.
+- Alarms should trigger if an IP not on the “allow list” attempts to connect.

 #### System Hardening:

-- Access to the sensitive file can be locally restricted to a specific user.
-Getting access to a web shell with a different user account won't allow access.
+- Access to the sensitive file(s) can be locally restricted to a specific user.
-- Files should be encrypted at rest.
+- Encryption of file(s) at rest.

 ### Preventing Brute Force Attacks

 #### Alarm:

-- An alarm should be triggered when more than 100 requests per seconds for a duratin of 5 seconds is detected
+- Alarms should trigger when more than 100 requests per seconds for a duration of 5 seconds is detected.
-- An alarm should be triggered when an IP address that is not allowed is trying to authenticate
+- Alarms should trigger when an IP address that is “not allowed” is trying to authenticate.

 #### System Hardening:

+- Configuring fail2ban or a similar utility would mitigate brute force attacks.
-- Limit failed login attempts
+- Limit failed login attempts.
-- Limit logins to a specified IP address
+- Limit logins to a specified IP address.
-- Two factor authentication
+- Two factor authentication.
-- Unique login URLs
+- Unique login URLs.

 ### Detecting the WebDAV connection

 #### Alarm:

-- An alarm should be triggered by any read performed on files within webdav OR triggered by any unauthorized users’ activity within it.
+- Alarms should trigger by any read performed on files within webdav OR trigger by any unauthorized users’ activity within it.

 #### System Hardening: